Electronic and Computer Engineering MEng

 Any three from the following:

 - Our expertise in data communications and networks is almost unparalleled in the UK.
 Our MSc programmes have gained accreditation from the Institution of Engineering and Technology (IET) and we deliver these programmes internationally.

 - Labs are very well-equipped, with extensive gifts of software and hardware from prestigious industrial collaborators.
-Yearly expenditure on new software is high and the School of Engineering and Design has 500 computers.
 Our policy is to maintain and to give students access to the most current and commercially relevant software available.

 - You may have the opportunity to work abroad as part of your study or as a professional work placement – we have well-established links with France, Germany and Italy.
 We also offer free foreign language classes.

 - We have good links with business.
 For our students this means courses designed to meet the needs of industry and the market place, and greater choice and quality of work placements.

 - We benefit from being located near much of the country’s information engineering industry.